 The Chair of the Workgroup talked through a high-level presentation of the responses received which can be located in Annex 6.
-The Workgroup discussed the responses that did not support the consultation questions in further detail.
+The Workgroup agreed to review the summary of responses and further discuss where respondents did not support the consultation questions.